 Hover over the interactive dots below or expand the checklist to find out how to best prepare.

-Check all of your vehicle’s lights work well.
+Check that all of your vehicle’s lights work properly.

 Make sure windscreen and lights are clean.

-Have a spare supply of fuel for use in your vehicle to get you to the nearest fuel outlet (ensure you store fuel safely in an appropriate container).
+Carry a spare supply of fuel to reach the nearest fuel outlet and make sure it is stored safely in an appropriate container.

-Ensure your travel insurance is adequate to cover your belongings which may be damaged in the car during a natural disaster.
+Make sure your travel insurance covers your belongings in case they are damaged in the car during a natural disaster.

 Download useful apps and sign-up to local weather alerts and warnings for the areas you are visiting.

-Store additional blankets or a hail cover in your car.
-If you cannot access undercover shelter for your vehicles during a severe storm or cyclone, firmly secure blankets or quilts to them to minimise hail damage.
+Keep extra blankets or a hail cover in your car.
+If you cannot reach undercover shelter during a severe storm or cyclone, secure the blankets or quilts firmly to your vehicle to reduce hail damage.

-Check all of your vehicle’s lights work well.
+Check that all of your vehicle’s lights work properly.

 Make sure windscreen and lights are clean.

-Have a spare supply of fuel for use in your vehicle to get you to the nearest fuel outlet (ensure you store fuel safely in an appropriate container).
+Carry a spare supply of fuel to reach the nearest fuel outlet and make sure it is stored safely in an appropriate container.

-Ensure your travel insurance is adequate to cover your belongings which may be damaged in the car during a natural disaster.
+Make sure your travel insurance covers your belongings in case they are damaged in the car during a natural disaster.

 Download useful apps and sign-up to local weather alerts and warnings for the areas you are visiting.

-Store additional blankets or a hail cover in your car.
-If you cannot access undercover shelter for your vehicles during a severe storm or cyclone, firmly secure blankets or quilts to them to minimise hail damage.
+Keep extra blankets or a hail cover in your car.
+If you cannot reach undercover shelter during a severe storm or cyclone, secure the blankets or quilts firmly to your vehicle to reduce hail damage.

-Check all of your vehicle’s lights work well.
+Check that all of your vehicle’s lights work properly.

 Make sure windscreen and lights are clean.

-Have a spare supply of fuel for use in your vehicle to get you to the nearest fuel outlet (ensure you store fuel safely in an appropriate container).
+Carry a spare supply of fuel to reach the nearest fuel outlet and make sure it is stored safely in an appropriate container.

-Ensure your travel insurance is adequate to cover your belongings which may be damaged in the car during a natural disaster.
+Make sure your travel insurance covers your belongings in case they are damaged in the car during a natural disaster.

 Download useful apps and sign-up to local weather alerts and warnings for the areas you are visiting.

-Store additional blankets or a hail cover in your car.
-If you cannot access undercover shelter for your vehicles during a severe storm or cyclone, firmly secure blankets or quilts to them to minimise hail damage.
+Keep extra blankets or a hail cover in your car.
+If you cannot reach undercover shelter during a severe storm or cyclone, secure the blankets or quilts firmly to your vehicle to reduce hail damage.

 Road trip emergency kit